Ballet comique in two acts

-When Ivan Vsevolozhsky took up the directorship of the Hermitage Museum in 1899, he commissioned Petipa to create three short ballets to be given for performance at the Museum Theatre and were to be attended by the Imperial Russian Court for the 1900-1901 season.
-Petipa began crafting scenarios for these ballets, drawing on a variety of differing subjects.
-Two of the new ballets were Les Ruses d’amour, which was inspired by French rococo and The Seasons, a plotless ballet divertissement that represented the four seasons through Petipa’s classical formula of danced tableaux.
-The third new ballet was Harlequinade (Les millions d’Arlequin or The Millions of Harlequin), with a libretto based on episodes featuring the stock characters from the Italian commedia dell’arte.
+Harlequinade (Les millions d’Arlequin or The Millions of Harlequin) was the third new ballet of the trilogy commissioned by Ivan Vsevolozhsky and created by Petipa for the 1900-1901 season at the Hermitage.
+Harlequinade is a two-act ballet with a libretto based on episodes featuring the stock characters from the Italian commedia dell’arte.
 Petipa and Vsevolozhsky’s original intentions were to commission Alexander Glazunov to compose the score for Harlequinade, while Riccardo Drigo was to compose the score for The Seasons.
 However, the two composers, who were close friends, soon developed an affinity for their colleague’s assigned ballet.
 Glazunov adamantly expressed to Petipa and Vsevolozhsky that the subject of Harlequinade was perfect in every respect for the Italian composer’s talents.
-In the end, Glazunov composed the scores for The Seasons and Les Ruses d’amour, while Drigo composed the score for Harlequinade.
+In the end, Glazunov composed the scores for The Seasons, while Drigo composed the score for Harlequinade.

 Harlequinade was first presented at the Hermitage Theatre on the 23rd February [O.S.
 10th February] 1900.
 The first performance was given for a private audience that consisted of the entire Imperial Russian Court, including Tsar Nicholas II, Tsarina Alexandra Fyodorovna and the Dowager Empress Marie.
 Private royal theatrical performances of that time were extremely formal affairs where rigid etiquette and protocol were strictly adhered to and as such, applause or cheering were not permitted.
 Nevertheless, within moments of the final curtain, the typically subdued royal audience erupted into thunderous applause.
 Petipa and the entire cast received a tumultuous ovation as they took their bows before the curtain.
 However, much to the surprise of everyone present, Drigo received such a reception that he was mobbed by several princes and Grand Dukes, who tripped over one another in their enthusiasm to congratulate him for his music.
 Tsarina Alexandra Fyodorovna was also delighted with the ballet and commanded two additional court performances on the stage of the Mariinsky Theatre, the first being given on the 26th February [O.S.
 13th February] 1900.
 Drigo even went as far as to dedicate his score to the Tsarina.
 Interestingly, this was not accepted by the Imperial Court until a lengthy investigation was completed by the government to assure that Drigo’s life and background were honourable enough to make such a dedication to a Russian Empress.
 Drigo was indeed found to be of good character and the dedication was graciously accepted.